UntitledModGame/umg-mods/lootplot.s0/entities/items/destructive/_DESTRUCTIVE_PLANNING.md

 - Destroyers: Destroy items
 (eg. destroy target items, earn $1 for each)

+- Garbage: items that have a negative-effect
+(eg. Turd-item: steals $1, sticky)

 - Spawners: Spawns items
 (eg. spawn turd-items.
-For each turd spawned, earn $3.
-Each turd is sticky, and costs $1 per turn) (eg.2: spawn rock-items)
+For each turd spawned, earn $3) (eg.2: spawn rock-items)